Royal Crowns and Gemstones: What Makes Them So Majestic?

 Gemstones on the State Crown of George I

 The bright red rubies showed military strength.
-Emerald stone symbolised prosperity and growth for the kingdom.
+Emeralds symbolised prosperity and growth for the kingdom.
 Sapphires gave the image of a ruler guided by heaven.
 Diamonds made the whole crown shine like fire.
-Each stone was placed to show that the king ruled by wisdom, courage, and divine support.
+Each crown stone's meaning referred to wisdom, courage, and divine support for the ruler.

 6. Crown Jewels Orb: Gemstones Defining Sovereignty